Findomain/Findomain/README.md

 # Installation MacOS

-Download the binary from https://github.com/Edu4rdSHL/findomain/tree/master/bin/osx
+Download the binary from https://github.com/Edu4rdSHL/findomain/tree/master/bin/osx and use it.

 # Usage